kxisxr/pegasusCheck/README.md

 # pegasusCheck
-Script to easily and quickly determine if you have any indicators of having been infected by the Pegasus spyware on iPhone, tested on Parrot OS 4.11, Ubuntu Desktop 21.10, Kali Linux 2021.3
+Script that uses the forensic mvt suite and idevicebackup2 to easily and quickly determine if you have any indicators of having been infected by the Pegasus spyware on iPhone, tested on Parrot OS 4.11, Ubuntu Desktop 21.10, Kali Linux 2021.3

 IMPORTANT!!!